ChandlerGuan/mercury_artifact/README.md

 # 7. License

 This project is licensed under the MIT License.
-Please see the [`LICENSE`](LICENSE:1) file for details.
+Please see the [`LICENSE`](LICENSE) file for details.
 We welcome the community to use, compare, and extend this artifact for research purposes.

-# 8. Artifact Storage

-This artifact is planned to be uploaded to Zenodo for long-term archival.

-# 9. Other Q&A
+# 8. Other Q&A

 ## Docker hub login